domRiddle/ASF/Configuration.md

 Value | Name  | Description
 --- | --- | ---
-0 | None | No special bot behaviour, the least invasive mode, default 1 | RejectInvalidFriendInvites | Will cause ASF to reject (instead if ignoring) invalid friend invites 2 | RejectInvalidTrades | Will cause ASF to reject (instead of ignoring) invalid trade offers 4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites
+0 | None | No special bot behaviour, the least invasive mode, default 1 | RejectInvalidFriendInvites | Will cause ASF to reject (instead of ignoring) invalid friend invites 2 | RejectInvalidTrades | Will cause ASF to reject (instead of ignoring) invalid trade offers 4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites